edersmg/edersmg/README.md

 My name is Eder Sanchez Junior
-Estudo no Smg
+Estudo no smg sou do 1ºA, tenho 15 anos
-Sou do 1ºA